omaraflak/omaraflak.github.io/markdown/virtual-machine.md

 # Preamble

-Your computer has a processor, or CPU (central processing unit), which is responsible for executing instructions, performing calculations, moving memory around, etc. It's the central piece of your computer, and yet at its core, you could reduce it to something very simple.
+Your computer has a processor, or CPU (central processing unit), which is responsible for executing instructions, performing calculations, moving memory around, etc. It's the central piece of your computer, and yet at its core, you can reduce it to something very simple.

 > A CPU is a machine that takes **instructions** as input, and executes **actions** as output.